Mefgner/SteamMarketAPI/README.md

 - Fast

 ### Alert
-> If you want to use this api heavily you should to host CSGO FLOAT API yourself
+> If you want to use this api heavily you should to host CSGO Float API yourself
 - [CSGO Float Api GitHub](https://github.com/csgofloat/inspect)

 ## Code Sample